markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 - the clicked target entity, if the target is a character
 - the clicked target item, if the target is an item

-For script-driven entity/item interactions, the event payload is a packet:
+For node-driven interactions, the Intent event offers named fields:

-- `value.string`: intent name; compare directly with `value == "talk"`, for example
+- `event.intent`: the intent name, for example `use`.
-- `value.subject_id` (`.x`): target ID for the originating character, or originating character ID for the target
+- `event.subject`: the other participant's entity ID.
-- `value.distance` (`.y`): distance between the participants
+- `event.distance`: distance between the participants.
-- `.z`: `0`

-There are no separate `intent`, `entity_id`, or `item_id` dictionary fields.
-Built-in shortcuts can handle an interaction before these script events are sent.

-This lets either side handle the interaction.

-Examples:

-- the player handles `attack` and calls `attack()`
-- an item handles `use` and toggles itself
-- a character handles `talk` and opens dialogue
+- `event.count`: the event's count value.

+Use Filter to compare `event.intent`, then connect Match to the response.
+Built-in actions may handle an interaction before an Intent event is delivered.
+A `rules.basic_attack` button executes the ruleset attack directly; it does not need an Intent → Use Action chain.

 ## Built-In Shortcuts

-Some common intents have built-in convenience behavior before or alongside script handling.
+Some common intents have built-in convenience behavior before or alongside node handling.

 Examples include: